-HOW TO USE: See also Warning section.Read the Patient Information Leaflet provided by your pharmacist before you start taking this drug and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.Take this medication by mouth only, usually twice daily (every 12 hours) or as directed by your doctor.
-Swallow this medication whole.
-Do not crush, chew, or break the tablets.
-Take this drug either always with food, or always on an empty stomach (one hour before or two hours after a meal).
-If you have nausea, you may take this drug with food.
-Consult your doctor or pharmacist about other ways to decrease nausea (such as taking antihistamines, lying down for 1 to 2 hours with as little head movement as possible).The dosage is based on your medical condition, use of other pain medications, and response to treatment.
-Do not increase your dose without consulting your doctor or pharmacist.You may take immediate-release narcotic pain medications for short-term pain if so directed by your doctor.
-Also follow your doctor's or pharmacist's instruction for the safe use of non-narcotic pain relievers (such as acetaminophen, ibuprofen, naproxen).If you have been using other long-acting narcotic pain medications or narcotic patches regularly, check with your doctor or pharmacist because they may need to be discontinued before starting this medication.
-If you are currently using a narcotic patch (such as fentanyl), its effects may continue after removal.
-Ask your doctor or pharmacist when it is safe to start taking this medication (usually 18 hours after removing the patch).If this medication has been taken regularly for a long time or in high doses, withdrawal symptoms (such as runny nose, irritability, trouble sleeping, sweating, stomach cramps, diarrhea) may occur if you suddenly stop taking this medication.
+HOW TO USE: See also Warning section.Read the Medication Guide provided by your pharmacist before you start taking sustained-action oxycodone and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.Take this medication on a regular schedule as directed by your doctor, not as needed for sudden (breakthrough) pain.
+Take this drug with or without food, usually every 12 hours.
+If you have nausea, it may help to take this drug with food.
+Ask your doctor or pharmacist about other ways to decrease nausea (such as lying down for 1 to 2 hours with as little head movement as possible).
+If nausea persists, see your doctor.Swallow the tablets whole.
+Do not break, crush, chew, or dissolve the tablets.
+Doing so can release all of the drug at once, increasing the risk of oxycodone overdose.To lessen the chance of choking or having trouble swallowing the tablet, take only one a tablet at a time if your dose is for more than one tablet.
+Do not pre-soak, lick, or wet the tablet before placing it in your mouth.
+Be sure to drink enough water with each tablet to swallow it completely.The dosage is based on your medical condition and response to treatment.
+Do not increase your dose, take the medication more frequently, or take it for a longer time than prescribed.
+Properly stop the medication when so directed.Before you start taking this medication, ask your doctor or pharmacist if you should stop or change the dose of your other narcotic medication(s).
+For added pain relief, your doctor may direct you to also take quick-acting narcotic or non-narcotic pain medications (such as acetaminophen, ibuprofen).
+Ask your doctor or pharmacist if you have any questions about using oxycodone safely with other drugs.This medication may cause withdrawal reactions, especially if it has been used regularly for a long time or in high doses.
+In such cases, withdrawal symptoms (such as restlessness, watering eyes, runny nose, nausea, sweating, muscle aches) may occur if you suddenly stop using this medication.
 To prevent withdrawal reactions, your doctor may reduce your dose gradually.
-Consult your doctor or pharmacist for more details, and report any withdrawal reactions immediately.When this medication is taken for a long time, it may not work as well.
-Your doctor may need to increase your dose or change your medication.
+Ask your doctor or pharmacist for more details, and report any withdrawal reactions immediately.When this medication is used for a long time, it may not work as well.
 Talk with your doctor if this medication stops working well.Along with its benefits, this medication may rarely cause abnormal drug-seeking behavior (addiction).
 This risk may be increased if you have abused alcohol or drugs in the past.
 Take this medication exactly as prescribed to lessen the risk of addiction.Tell your doctor if your pain persists or worsens.